ricaricabile/boxing-news-website/README.md

 # boxing-news-website

-This application calculates the latest boxing news using this api > https://newsapi.org/ The frontend used in this application is React JS and for the Backend Node JS with express js framework.
+This application fetches the latest boxing news using this api > https://newsapi.org/ The frontend used in this application is React JS and for the Backend Node JS with express js framework.
 This application uses React-Redux for state management.
 This application is partially running on Heroku see link > https://boxing-news-website-live-eb4bad6591ca.herokuapp.com/.

 the app is only partially running there. heroku restricts other routes from being rendered.